-Why is Global Mobility so low on the Global Employee Benefits Agenda?
+Global Mobility is on the Global Employee Benefits Agenda

-It was therefore interesting to see in the recently released report by Thomsons, the online benefits people, where Global Mobility sat for many organisations in terms of prioritisation in their global employee benefits strategy objectives (see Figure 1 below).
-The fact that it was positioned so low on the priority list for Global Employee Benefits identifies the fact that this is such a specialism within HR.
-So should Global Mobility sit within Compensation and Benefits, or should it be a specialist standalone function within every organisation with international interests reporting directly to the Board?
+Furthermore, should Global Mobility sit within Compensation and Benefits or should it be a specialist standalone function within every organisation with international interests?
+Should Global Mobility report directly to the Board?
 And should it have its budgets ring-fenced to ensure the continued development of an organisation’s international success?
+So many questions.

 Global Mobility as a Specialism

 On the surface, Global Mobility appears to be fairly straight forward.
-You have an employee relocating overseas with the company, you realise that the company has a duty of care to the employee and you need to provide some support, so who do you give this case to?
+You have a business case for a role that requires fulfilling and the best person fro the role is located in another office overeas.
+The employee requires relocating internationally by the company.
+The company needs to ensure they arrive ready to perform in the role as efficiently as possible and it has a duty of care to the employee.
+So who in your business can support this requirement?
 Invariably it will end up in your HR department.
 If this is the first time they have had to support an employee relocation they will often seek advice – possibly through the internet and through the use of a relocation company.

 The truth is, this is just the start of your HR department’s journey into a whole new world of relocation and global mobility.
 One which can become more convoluted as your HR department gets further into the detail, and the more your business will need to consider establishing a structured approach to managing the process.
-Taking action early and engaging with a relocation provider can help you get off to the best start.
+It will involve immigration, payroll, employment law and inevitably tax implications.
+Taking action early and engaging with a relocation company and specialist providers can help you get off to the best start.
 We have published a Guide to Starting your Global Mobility programme, with the things you need to consider from the outset.
 We can also make sure that you get off to the best start and don’t become overwhelmed.

-As HR become more aware, there is often a realisation that Global Mobility is a specialism which requires a specific set up skills and understanding of the areas of compliance, policy, resource and management requirements.
+As HR and Employee Benefits become more aware of the implications, there is often a realisation that Global Mobility is a specialism which requires a specific set of skills and understanding of the areas of compliance, policy, resource and management requirements.
 Which is why those businesses who understand Global Mobility will most likely have a Global Mobility specialist, or department, dedicated to Global Mobility.

 The Thomsons Global Employee Benefits Watch Report 2018/19